vuxcode/pr1-project-osteise/time-report.md

   - Created the structure of all the questions, so that all 10 loads on the same page.
   - Created random question generator for all questions
-  - Started creating other questions for question number two
+  - Started creating other questions for question number two -2022-11-09 22:00 worked for 2 hours.
+  - Tried a lot of different things to fix my problem with the buttons not hovering after I disable and enable them.
+I solved it by controlling mouseover and mouseout with javascript addEventListeners.
+  - Spent some time reading up on different addEventListeners.